jaiswalchitransh/Restaurant-Management-System/README.md

 ---

-Thank you for your interest in the Restaurant Management System.
+Thank you for your interest in the Restaurant Management System!